Follow the Oruawairua Track from the Blumine Island campsite to the Western gun emplacement.

 Experience stunning views over Queen Charlotte Sound and possibly spot some of the wildlife on the island.
 You could be lucky enough to see the endangered saddleback or orange fronted parakeet.

 Download the Birds of Blumine free android phone app on Google play.

-Check in at one of the weta 'motels' to see if they are resident along the way and take care that the plentiful weka don't steal your lunch.
+Check in at one of the weta 'motels' to see if they are resident along the way.
+Don't feed the plentiful weka and take care they don't steal your lunch.

 Oruawairua Track is on Blumine Island / Oruawairua which is 22 km from Picton in Queen Charlotte Sound.
 You can get there by your own boat, on a water taxi from Picton or by sea kayak.

 Nature and conservation

 You will need to go to the island by your own boat, a water taxi from Picton or by sea kayak.
 There are no moorings or jetties so you need to be prepared to anchor your boat and to get wet feet on the beach landing.

 Since you are visiting a pest free island it is vital that you take steps to ensure you do not jeopardise the island’s pest free status!